The Ultimate Guide to Project Management Basics – 2021 Edition

 Critical chain project management (CCPM) is used to plan and manage projects while allowing room for resource constraints (personnel, equipment, and more).
 It is based on the theory of constraints (TOC) which states that a chain is only as strong as its weakest link.

-In CCPM, project delays are prevented by adding buffers to the inherent task and resource dependencies.
+In CCPM, project delays are prevented by adding buffers to the inherent resource and task dependencies.

 Product-based planning is a structured project management approach that focuses on outputs and project deliverables (including intermediate products), unlike traditional approaches that focus on activities and tasks.